bufbuild/protovalidate/RELEASING.md

     Upon either pushing a release tag or running the previous workflow, a release draft should be created.
 Check for it in the [releases page].

-    If for some reason this doesn't happen, it is possible to directly trigger the workflow by going to the [create release draft] action and selecting
+    If for some reason this doesn't happen, check the workflow log for more information.
-    <q>Run workflow</q>.

     <details>

     <summary>Manually creating a release draft</summary>

+    Note that manually-created releases will not pass attestation and can not be pushed to the BCR.

     To manually create a release draft, run `.github/workflows/release_prep.sh` with the version tag (e.g. `vX.Y.Z`) as an argument, while checked out to the release tag/commit:

     ```
-    .github/workflows/release_prep.sh v1.2.3
+    .github/workflows/release_prep.sh v1.2.3 >release_notes.md
     ```

     This will create two files: